 As you might imagine, the rapidly escalating volume of data coming into a vehicle now also requires commensurate instrumentation and processing power, as well as tight integration with ADAS systems, in order to digest and deliver that information in real time to the driver in a cohesive and non-distracting way.
 Let’s focus in a just a few of those technologies.

 Continental has entered into a strategic partnership with DigiLens, a developer of ultrathin augmented reality “holographic” HUD systems.
-We’ll explore their technology in depth elsewhere, but one of their breakthroughs they’ve achieved is having shrunk the unit by a factor of three, compared to where the state of the art has been to date, freeing up extremely valuable real estate within the vehicle.
+We’ll explore their technology in depth in a future issue, but one of the breakthroughs they’ve achieved is having shrunk the unit by a factor of three, compared to where the state of the art has been to date, freeing up extremely valuable real estate within the vehicle.
 Looking under the hood, the HUD unit’s graphical elements are generated with the help of a digital micromirror chip (DMD)—the same technology used in digital cinema projectors.
 The core of the picture generation unit (PGU) is an optical semiconductor comprising a matrix of several hundred thousand tiny mirrors, which can be tilted individually ±10-12° into reflecting (on, or bright) and non-reflecting (off, or dark) states, via electrostatic fields.
 Each mirror represents one or more pixels in the projected image, with the number of mirrors corresponding to the image resolution.

 To generate a color image, the micromirror matrix is lit by a set of three LEDs—red, green, blue—firing in rapid succession and in a time-sequential manner.
 The human eye actually “averages” all three color frames, creating the impression of a fully and continuously colored picture.
 The image is then projected onto the windshield, as opposed to a screen.